Skip to main content

 • Triptans, opioids and combination analgesics > 10 days per month

-Medication Overuse Headache: Prevention
+Medication overuse headache: Prevention

 When prescribing acute treatment in primary headache patients should be warned about the risk of medication overuse headache.
 This is particularly important in patients with migraine.
 In general the use of simple analgesics and triptans should be restricted to 8-10 days per month.
 The use of combination analgesics and opioids should be avoided.
 Preventative treatment should be considered early in patients with frequent headache.